etra0/botw-freecam/README.md

 # Thanks
 * Thanks to Exzap for the help on Cemu's internals.
 * Thanks MelonSpeedruns, [SwankyBox](https://www.youtube.com/user/SwankyBox) & [TheGordinho Ochinchin](https://github.com/TheGordinho) for testing.
+* Thanks for all the supporters!
+I greatly appreciate it!